How do we optimize our child’s brain development? Selene Diong, Principal Instructor of Sparkanauts shares with us three ways.

 Whether they are 5 months old or 5 years old, crawling and creeping is an activity that we should do with our children on a daily basis.
 In our classes, we see children who found many interesting ways to move around such as rolling or even back scooting.
 The teachers will always work together with parents to develop the child’s ability to crawl and creep before they walk.
 Why?

-Crawling directly strengthens a child’s mid brain which controls important functions such as reading, writing and speech.
-When our children crawls in a cross pattern manner, the left and right side of the brain will work together to complete the action.
+Crawling directly strengthens a child’s mid-brain which controls important functions such as reading, writing and speech.
+When our children crawl in a cross pattern manner, the left and right side of the brain will work together to complete the action.
 This strengthens their ability to co-ordinate their body to complete any activity from sports to writing.
 This not only strengthens a child’s brains for motor co-ordination, it also strengthens their core muscles, shoulders, arms and wrist.
 When they do so, crawling can develop arches in their hands, helping them to strengthen their writing, colouring and scissors cutting abilities.

 It is commonly known that we have five senses.
 Here in Sparkanauts, we talk about the sixth sense – a sense that is controlled by the vestibular system.
 Have you ever felt yourself shaking your head to keep yourself awake?
 What you are really trying to do is to stimulate the vestibular system that is located in your inner ears.
-The vestibular system in in charge of a person’s ability to balance, co-ordinate, establish eye control and pay attention.
+The vestibular system in charge of a person’s ability to balance, co-ordinate, establish eye control and pay attention.
 You can continue to rock, swing and jiggle your child in various directions to stimulate and strengthen the vestibular system.
 In our classes, our children are exposed to different sets of balance and gymnastic activities with the sole purpose of strengthening their vestibular system.

 In our classes, the children are exposed to a range of mobility exercises and songs that accompanied with purposeful actions in order to continually strengthen their brains.
 As we do so, children begin to combine movement with hearing and thought.
-The more they can build the link between language and movement, the more our little children will learn to listen to their own body which in turns help to develop their inner voice and thought processes.
+The more they can build the link between language and movement, the more our little children will learn to listen to their own body which in turn helps to develop their inner voice and thought processes.

-By Selene Diong, Principal Instructor of Sparkanuats (Previously known as Gymandemics)
+By Selene Diong, Principal Instructor of Sparkanauts.